mostafa-abokhadra/running-your-business/z) founderAcademy/a) think/Entrepreneurial Mindset.md

 - Why did you choose to become an entrepreneur?
 - What are those driving factors that have you doing hard things?
 - What is your WHY?

+> people don’t buy what you create or do; they buy WHY you do it. "simon sinek"

+watch [this](https://youtu.be/u4ZoJKF_VuA) ted talk of simon sinek